use-inkubator/Ecosystem-Grants/applications/Wasm Smart Contract Bounty (Ink!).md

 ## Future Plans

-Support the tool and share it with the community.
+To increase the adoption of the Trade pairs funcionality, our team plans to:

+- Collaborate closely with Wasm-supporting communities for announcements and partnerships.
+- Enhance our tutorials and supplementary materials to better support users and developers.

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Bounty Program?** Medium / Twitter / Element / Announcement by another team / **personal recommendation** / etc.
+**How did you hear about the Bounty Program?**
+As per the recommendation of Rohan Joseph to Maarten and Toma.

 Our team had been working on a bunch of Polkadot projets including Nodle - 11th Parachain, and have a lot of experience with WASM VM.